 Optimizing Error Handling - Solution Building

-Upon processing the same request as the previous example, the flow execution will complete successfully:
+Upon processing the same request as the previous example, the flow execution will complete successfully where the error is added to the document itself.

 This approach to error handling can help speed up the development process.